The genuine npf.sys file is a software component of WinPCap by Riverbed.

 NPF stands for NetGroup Packet Filter Driver

 Npf.sys is a Windows driver.
 A driver is a small software program that allows your computer to communicate with hardware or connected devices.
 This means that a driver has direct access to the internals of the operating system, hardware etc. The free file information forum can help you determine if npf.sys is a Windows system file or if it belongs to an application that you can trust.

 The process known as npf.sys (NT5/6 AMD64) Kernel Driver or npf.sys (NT5/6 (version x86) Kernel Driver) or WinPcap Packet Driver (NPF) belongs to software NetGroup Packet Filter Driver or WinPcap Netgroup Packet Filter Driver or WinPcap Packet Driver (NPF) by CACE Technologies (www.cacetech.com) or Riverbed Technology.

 Description: Npf.sys is not essential for the Windows OS and causes relatively few problems.
 The file npf.sys is located in the C:\Windows\System32\drivers folder.

 The driver can be started or stopped from Services in the Control Panel or by other programs.
 The program has no visible window.
 The service has no detailed description.
 The file is not a Windows core file.
-There is no file information. npf.sys appears to be a compressed file.
-Therefore the technical security rating is 24% dangerous, however you should also read the user reviews.
+The file is digitally signed.
+The npf.sys file is a Verisign signed file. npf.sys appears to be a compressed file.
+Therefore the technical security rating is 21% dangerous, however you should also read the user reviews.

 Recommended: Identify npf.sys related errors